 Between washing, the sebum can build up, leaving greasy, dull, unclean looking hair or fur.
 The more build-up, the stronger the smell.

-Used correctly, dry shampoos made of starch powders and clay (also called Fuller’s Earth), simply absorb the excess oil from the skin and hair or fur – restoring the shine and making it appear to have more body again.
+Used correctly, dry shampoos made of starch powders and clay (also called Fuller’s earth), simply absorb the excess oil from the skin and hair or fur – restoring the shine and giving it more body again.

 Caution: Using too much dry powder will absorb more than just the excess oils and will effectively destroy your dog’s natural antibacterial barrier.
 You also risk clogging the hair follicles and contributing to stunted hair growth and the buildup of environmental toxins on your dog.

 Throughout the 1960s and 1970s women used dry shampoo powders made from talc, magnesium carbonate, and artificial fragrance for quick “touch-ups.”
-These dry shampoos went out of vogue in the mid 1970s after the link was made between talcum powder, asbestos, and mesothelioma (lung cancer).
+These dry shampoos went out of vogue in the mid 1970s after talcum powder and asbestos were linked to mesothelioma (lung cancer).

 Dry shampoo has recently surged in popularity as both a time and water saver.

 This trend has of course infiltrated the pet market with a multitude of formulations.
 These formulations aren’t the clay (Fuller’s earth) powders used throughout the 15th to 18th centuries or the rice and iris powders from the 20th century.
-They are everything from starch and talcum powders to sprays, gels, and even foams.
+They can be anything from starch and talcum powders to sprays, gels, and even foams.

-Since the regulation of talcum powder started in 1973, you can be confident that the talc based dry powders won’t contain asbestos.
-There is however ongoing research to determine if talcum powder still has links to cancer.
+Since the regulation of talcum powder started in 1973, you can be confident that the talc-based dry powders won’t contain asbestos.
+But there’s ongoing research to determine if talcum powder still has links to cancer (1).

-I looked at the ingredients in eight of the top selling dry (waterless) dog grooming products and highlighted the ingredients that have links to known health issues – or where I was unable to find the list of ingredients.
+We looked at the ingredients in eight of the top selling dry (waterless) dog grooming products.
+The ingredients in red have links to known health issues.
+Products for which we couldn’t find the list of ingredients are also in red.

-While none of these products contained asbestos, some of these ingredients pose real risks of exposure to toxic ingredients.
-Here are some examples.
+While none of these products contain asbestos, some of these ingredients pose real risks of exposure to toxic ingredients.